 If you would like to find out more about cohousing we recommend that the UK Cohousing group website is a good place to start.

 Most elderly people don’t want to leave their homes, but can eventually find that they do not meet their needs and become increasingly difficult to maintain.
 Old age can sometimes also result in a feeling of isolation and reduced engagement in community life.

 Elder cohousing seeks to address these issues through providing high quality accommodation and shared communal facilities.
 It allows a group of elders to live as independently as possible but in a mutually supportive community with like-minded people around them.

-- to enable a group of older people, who might otherwise end up in care homes, nursing homes or living alone, to ‘age in place’ together to the end of their days, with companionship and mutual support, and with all necessary services such as maintenance, gardening, cleaning and elder care provided on-site where needed.
+- to enable a group of older people, who might otherwise end up in care homes, nursing homes or living alone, to ‘age in place’ together with companionship and mutual support, and with all necessary services such as maintenance, gardening, cleaning and elder care provided on-site where needed.

 - to have private dwellings plus a common house where members can go when and if they feel like company.

 - to create a sustainable, self-reliant community that lives lightly on the land, shares resources and gives back to the local economy.

 We are currently inviting interest from potential members to join Barney Fields Elders.
 To find out more please contact us.